wrenchpilot/Time-Machine-Cleanup/README.md

 Requirements
 ------------

-Since a compatible version of Zsh is bundled with OS X, the command-line interface of this script has no other requirements.
-To use the dialog-based interface, `dialog` is required.
+To use the dialog-based interface, `dialog` is required. autogen automake

 Bug Reports
 -----------